200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 B. Struggle for independence

-C. Awarding scholarship
+C. Awarding scholarships

 D. Science education

-9. The Deoband was established in ?
+9. The Deoband was established in?

 A. 1857